rubengardner/rpsls/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Home button | on click "home", the browser redirects me to the introduction section .| PASS Instructions button|  on click "Instructions", the browser redirects me to the instructions section. | PASS Let's play button|  on click "let's play", the browser redirects me to the game section. | PASS Feedback button|  on click "booking", the browser redirects me to the feedback section. | PASS Responsive | All elements were responsive (mobile and website) using differnt breakpoints.| PASS Foreground & background  color| Checked foreground information is not distracted by backgrounds| PASS Text|Checked if all fonts and colors used are consistent or not|PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Media| All images and videos on the pages load and played.
-All images were checked if it blurred in differnt screen sizes| PASS
+Home button | on clicking  "home", the browser redirects me to the introduction section .| PASS Instructions button|  on clicking  "Instructions", the browser redirects me to the instructions section. | PASS Let's play button|  on clicking  "let's play", the browser redirects me to the game section. | PASS Feedback button|  on clicking  "booking", the browser redirects me to the feedback section. | PASS Responsive | All elements were responsive (mobile and website) using different breakpoints.| PASS Foreground & background  color| Checked foreground information is not distracted by backgrounds| PASS Text|Checked if all fonts and colours used are consistent or not|PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Media| All images and videos on the pages load and play.
+All images were checked if they blurred in different screen sizes| PASS

 ### Footer
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Facebook | on clicking Facebook icon, a new tab opens and redirects to the Facebook website.| PASS Twitter | on clicking Linkedin icon, a new tab opens and redirects to the Twitter website.  | PASS Instagram | on clicking instagram icon, a new tab opens and redirects to the instagram website.  | PASS
+Facebook | on clicking the Facebook icon, a new tab opens and redirects to the Facebook website.| PASS Twitter | on clicking the Linkedin icon, a new tab opens and redirects to the Twitter website.  | PASS Instagram | on clicking the Instagram icon, a new tab opens and redirects to the instagram website.  | PASS

 ### Game section
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Game buttons| All weapon buttons on clicked select the correct weapon and initiate correctly the game mechanics| PASS Animations | Animations display correctly on the user and on the enemy when they loose the round.| PASS Health bar | Loose health in time steps when user or enemy loose the round| PASS Rapid fire | Rapid fire of the game mechanics is not permitted| PASS Result pop-up| When one of the players ends without health, a pop-up showing the result appears| PASS Help pop-up | On clicking the '?' sign, a pop-up appears| PASS Closing pop-ups | All pop-ups have closing buttons thst work| PASS
+Game buttons| All weapon buttons on clicked select the correct weapon and initiate correctly the game mechanics| PASS Animations | Animations display correctly on the user and on the enemy when they lose the round.| PASS Health bar | Loose health in time steps when the user or the enemy lose the round| PASS Rapid fire | Rapid fire of the game mechanics is not permitted| PASS Result pop-up| When one of the players ends without health, a pop-up showing the result appears| PASS Help pop-up | On clicking the '?' sign, a pop-up appears| PASS Closing pop-ups | All pop-ups have closing buttons that work| PASS

 ### Feedback section
 TEST            | OUTCOME                          | PASS / FAIL